“10 Reasons Why Dry Food Is Bad for Cats & Dogs”

 In this article, I’ll give you 10 reasons why dry food is so very bad for pets so you’ll understand why, if you want optimal health and long life for your pet, dry food isn’t going to get you there.

-Dry food is typically made from rendered ingredients, such as chicken meal, poultry by-product meal, and meat and bone meal (MBM).
+Dry food, also known as kibble, is typically made from rendered ingredients, such as chicken meal, poultry by-product meal, and meat and bone meal (MBM).
 Rendering starts with animal-source ingredients being fed into a massive grinder to reduce them to chunks.
 The resulting hodgepodge is boiled at high temperatures for hours or even days, turning everything to mush.
 Fat floats to the top and is skimmed off for other uses.
 The remainder is dried to a low-moisture, high protein powder suitable for use in dry foods.

 Some rendered products are better – or worse – than others.
 Chicken meal, for instance, is likely to be relatively pure, because the rendering plant is usually associated with a slaughterhouse that processes only chickens.
 On the other end of the spectrum, MBM is the “dumping ground” of the nastiest raw ingredients.